top of page

 Yvonne Nangle brings her singular vision to the exhibition with a collection of vibrant, free-flowing abstract florals.
 Her work, characterized by uplifting colours and spontaneous doodles, seeks to deliver a 'jolt of joy' to its viewers.
 Yvonne’s creations provide a striking and beautiful decoration for any home, statement art that evokes happiness and positive emotions.

 Supporting the Community: In addition to showcasing incredible art, "MMY Art" is dedicated to giving back to the community.
-20% of art sales from this exhibition will be donated to The London Food Bank
+20% of art sales from this exhibition were donated to The London Food Bank.

 Sea Change: A retrospective exhibition commemorating the artistic legacy of Agneta Dolman.

-On Thursday, July 25 from 6-8PM EXCAVO is pleased to open Agneta Dolman's 'SEA CHANGE' at TAP Centre for Creativity.
-Curated by Moira McKee, this exhibition celebrates the life of Swedish-born artist Agneta Dolman (1944-2024).
+On Thursday, July 25 from 6-8PM EXCAVO opened Agneta Dolman's 'SEA CHANGE' at TAP Centre for Creativity.
+Curated by Moira McKee, this exhibition celebrated the life of Swedish-born artist Agneta Dolman (1944-2024).
 Born in Stockholm and a graduate in Language and Linguistics from Stockholm University, Agneta immigrated to Canada, studying under Arthur Lismer at the Montreal Museum of Fine Art's School of Art & Design, where she met fellow artist and future husband, Doug.
 In London, Agneta graduated from Althouse College, she and Doug pursuing their individual artistic practices while actively supporting the London arts community.

 Passionately believing drawing to be the foundation of all art making, Agneta began organizing life drawing sessions with friends in the 1990's throughout London and was a founding member of Life Drawing at TAP Centre for Creativity.
 As with her life drawing, Agneta’s organic sculptures and vessels, hand formed in porcelain, could most adequately be defined as renderings of the circumstances of their own creation, alluding to the medium's symbolic past as a narrative object that visually told a story.